On direct images of twisted pluricanonical sheaves on normal varieties: Introduction

-On the other, one alternative way to interpret that the direct images coincides with $\omega_X$ when the twisting number $a$ is sufficiently large is that these sheaves satisfy Serre's $S_2$ condition, and hence reflexive when $a$ gets sufficiently large.
-In this point of view, we generalize Theorem \ref{Main} to Theorem \ref{Main Theorem} for arbitrary relative dimension.
-After proving $m=1$ case, we obtain the result for pluri-forms by Viehweg's cyclic covering trick.
-It is worth to note that we do not assume $X$ is $\mathbb{Q}$-Gorenstein throughout the article.
+On the other hand, an alternative way to interpret that the direct images in (\ref{increasing sequence}) coincides with $\omega_X$ for large enough number $a$ is that these sheaves satisfy Serre's $S_2$ condition, and hence are reflexive.
+From this point of view, we can generalize Proposition \ref{Main} to arbitrary relative dimension (Theorem \ref{Main Theorem}).
+We first prove the case $m=1$ by induction on relative dimension, then obtain the result for pluri-forms by Viehweg's cyclic covering trick.

+Finally it is worth noting that we do not assume $X$ is $\mathbb{Q}$-Gorenstein throughout the article.

 Conventions: We work over an algebraically closed field of characteristic zero.
 By a variety, we mean a separated integral scheme of finite type over the base field.
 For a given coherent sheaf $\shf{F}$, $\shf{F}/{\text{tor}}$ always denotes the quotient of $\shf{F}$ by its torsion subsheaf.